tinaliutong/tinaliutong.github.io/docs/index.md

 Note: This recording  features my own voice.

+C. Creative writing in 2021: [It was not a bad year because of you.](https://github.com/tinaliutong/tinaliutong.github.io/blob/master/Not%20a%20bad%20year_shortVersion.pdf) <br/>
-C. The following "book" is my debut creative writing in English.
-It chronicles my informal correspondence with NoBe Starbucks as a recipient of Starbucks® for a year.
+This is my debut creative writing in English.
+It chronicles my informal correspondence with NoBe Starbucks in MD as a recipient of Starbucks® for a year.
 I hope it makes for a light and entertaining read :)

-C1.
-Creative writing in 2021: [It was not a bad year because of you.](https://github.com/tinaliutong/tinaliutong.github.io/blob/master/Not%20a%20bad%20year_shortVersion.pdf) <br/>

 ## HONORS, AWARDS & FELOWSHIPS
 ```